Skip to Main Content

 Are the modules graded?

 No, this program is for professional and scholarly development only.
-However, this year we are issuing certificates for completing subsets of the modules.
+However, badges are issued for module completion, and badges accumulate toward certificates for completing subsets of the modules.
 Visit the Certificates page for more information.

 How long will I have access to the modules?

-The modules will be available until the end of March 2024.
+The modules will be available for roughly 10 months.
 Each spring, we will refresh the content in Research Camp.
 Participants from previous years are welcome to register again in subsequent years.

 Module & session descriptions